kubermatic/kubeone/examples/terraform/equinix-metal/README.md

-# Packet Quickstart Terraform configs
+# Equinix Metal Quickstart Terraform configs

-The Packet Quickstart Terraform configs can be used to create the needed infrastructure for a Kubernetes HA cluster.
+The Equinix Metal Quickstart Terraform configs can be used to create the needed infrastructure for a Kubernetes HA cluster.
 Check out the following [Creating Infrastructure guide][docs-infrastructure] to learn more about how to use the configs and how to provision a Kubernetes cluster using KubeOne.